samruddhijp05/dvd_rental_sql_queries/Queries_analysis.md

 # SQL Analysis of DVD Rental Database
 The following set of 10 diverse SQL queries provides an in-depth analysis of a DVD rental database.
 The queries cover various aspects of the business, including customer behaviors, film properties, rental patterns, and staff performance.

-In addition, for a more in-depth view and to facilitate better comprehension, the results of each query are extracted and stored as csv files in the "query" folder.
-Each file corresponds to the respective query, allowing readers to explore the data in a more familiar format, aiding in data interpretation, and making it easier to generate insights or perform further analysis.
+In addition, for a more in-depth view and to facilitate better comprehension, the results of each query are fetched and stored as csv files.
 <br>

 **1.